opennode/waldur-core/docs/developer/tasks-and-executors.rst

 Tasks and executors
 ===================

-NodeConductor performs logical operations using executors that combines several tasks.
+NodeConductor performs logical operations using executors that combine several tasks.

 Executors
 ---------

-Executor represents logical operation like instance deletion or creation.
+Executor represents a logical operation on a backend, like VM creation or resize.
-Using tasks it handles instances states changing, backend methods executing and exceptions handling.
+It executes one or more background tasks and takes care of resource state updates and exception handling.

 Tasks
 -----

-Each task corresponds particular action - like state transition, object deletion or backend method execution.
+Each task corresponds to a particular granular action - like state transition, object deletion or backend method execution.
 They are supposed to be combined and called in executors.
-It is strictly not recommended to call tasks directly from views or serializer.
+It is not allowed to schedule tasks directly from views or serializer.

 Throttle and route 'heavy' tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^